shawngraham/eleventy-chirpy-blog-template/content/assessment/index.md

 ---

-## Process does not mean 'not scholarly'
+## 'Process' does not mean 'not scholarly'

 A focus on process does not mean that we become slack in other regards.
 I expect that you will bring your best game to class: your writing will be correct, scholarly, and appropriate to the task.
 It will demonstrate evidence of thoughtful reflection.
-Punctuation will be used appropriately (and for the love of god, commas are not periods).
+Punctuation will be used appropriately (and for the love of god, commas are not periods).[^1]

 **Ok,** I hear you say, **so can I use some kind of AI tool for my writing?**